Taming the Unicorn

 God wants us to have fun; but in ways that are healthy and compatible with our design, which is heterosexual monogamy.
 Polygamy, promiscuity, and homosexuality undermine us spiritually and psychologically.
 In some cases, perversion undermines physically as well.

 When I was in my thirties, I thought I knew pretty much all there was to know about sex until I picked up a book on AIDS.
 The information in it was so disgusting that I had to quit reading halfway through.
 I learned enough to conclude that, even if people have no religious convictions at all, but do have common sense and a bit of medical knowledge, they can deduce that sodomy is physically harmful, sometimes even deadly.
-Internal organs can get ruptured.
+Internal organs can get ruptured and cause death.
+When the orfice gets too stretched from repeated penetration, people lose control of their bowel movements.
 Nature did not design the anus for sexual activity.
-I don't know how it is that venereal diseases develop, but I have never heard of any serious sexual disease occurring between heterosexual, monogamous partners who do not engage in kinky stuff.
+I have never heard of any serious sexual disease occurring between heterosexual, monogamous partners who do not engage in kinky stuff.

 Job 39:10 asks, "Can you bind the unicorn with his band in the furrow?"
 Self–control is the unicorn's band.
 His furrow is the individual path that God has designed to bring each person maximum fulfillment.
 For some, marriage is their gift and the only other option God condones is celibacy.
 However, even people who mistakenly get married can find grace to bear with their choice and not defraud their spouse.
 And those who are not married can find grace to be chaste.